mambose/omnipay-fatzebra/README.md

 If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/delatbabel/omnipay-fatzebra/issues), or better yet, fork the library and submit a pull request.

+# Release Notes

+Version 2.1 includes the following changes:

+* When making a purchase set the transactionId to the merchant generated transaction reference instead of setting transactionReference.
+This alings with the general Omnipay standards.
+* Failed transactions are now detected succesfully.
+* An error message from the response data is returned if no errors are returned separately.
+* The error code from the response data is returned as the result of getCode() instead of just the HTTP status code.